The Financial Technology Law Review: Switzerland

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 On 16 February 2018, FINMA published the 'Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs)' (the ICO Guidelines), wherein it describes in some detail how it deals with the supervisory and regulatory framework for ICOs under Swiss law.
 It does so by outlining the principles on which it will base its response to specific enquiries, and by providing a checklist of information required to be submitted in an application for negative clearance.
-These ICO Guidelines are available electronically on the FINMA website, and were amended on 11 September 2019 to more specifically address stablecoins.17 The ICO Guidelines provide some guidance on regulatory matters but do not deal with issues of civil or criminal law.
+These ICO Guidelines are still in force and available electronically on the FINMA website, and were amended on 11 September 2019 to more specifically address stablecoins.19 The ICO Guidelines provide some guidance on regulatory matters but do not deal with issues of civil or criminal law.
 Hence, specific legal advice continues to be needed for any ICO or security token offering (STO).

 FINMA distinguishes three token categories: